 There is a quick easy way to see falsity:

-Other key attributes, such as whether someone is filled with the Spirit requires discernment and are approached with caution.
-To claim the absence of the Spirit is to bring judgement upon an unbeliever, who subsequently has already been judged by God.
-If someone confesses Jesus and yet shows no evidence of the fruit of the Spirit, we judge righteously by the Word of God, this is a means of exhortation and not rebuke.
+Other key attributes, such as whether someone is filled with the Spirit requires discernment and should be approached with caution.
+To claim the absence of the Spirit is to bring judgement upon a person, who subsequently has already been judged by God.
+If someone confesses Jesus and yet shows no evidence of the fruit of the Spirit, judge righteously by the Word of God, this becomes a means of exhortation and not rebuke.

 To counter falsity is to adhere to Truth.
 We respond to accusation, misrepresentation, or attack by the Word of Truth.

-Know God’s Word and you will be ready for the fight.
+Know God’s Word and you will be able to discern between false teaching and Truth.